scylladb/scylla-monitoring/README.md

 ### Docker Post Installation

-Docker post installation guide can be found here: https://docs.docker.com/install/linux/linux-postinstall/
+Docker post-installation guide can be found here: https://docs.docker.com/install/linux/linux-postinstall/

-**Note: It is recommended not to run container as root**
+**Note: It is recommended not to run containers as root**

 To avoid running docker as root, you should add the user you are going to use to start the monitoring to the docker group.